What is a WAV to MP3 converter?

 What should I do if the MP3 is too large?

-The MVP uses a straightforward MP3 output path.
+The current version uses a straightforward MP3 output path.
 For detailed bitrate or quality settings, desktop conversion software may be a better fit.

 Can I convert copyrighted WAV files?